stuyam/laravel-kickbox-validator/README.md

 #Lavarel Kickbox Validator
-A kickbox email lookup validator for form requests in laravel.
+A kickbox.io email lookup validator for form requests in laravel.
-This custom validator for Laravel uses the Kickbox Api to validate that an email actual exists.
+This custom validator for Laravel uses the [kickbox.io](https://kickbox.io/) API to validate that an email actual exists.
 Not just if it has a specific format or not, but if the email is a real email registered email.

 Also see: [Laravel Twilio Validator](https://github.com/stuyam/laravel-twilio-validator) for phone number validation.